twiet/reddit-nlp/README.md

 # reddit-nlp

+To run
-To run download the data from https://files.pushshift.io/reddit/submissions/ and https://files.pushshift.io/reddit/comments/ you will need all the 2008 files.
+1. download the data from https://files.pushshift.io/reddit/submissions/ and https://files.pushshift.io/reddit/comments/
+2. You will need all the 2008 files.
 There should be 12 for comments and 12 for submissions.
-Also you need the subreddit csv here https://files.pushshift.io/reddit/subreddits/
+3. Also you need the subreddit csv here https://files.pushshift.io/reddit/subreddits/

-Running will take about an hour and should generate a data.txt file.
+4. Running will take about an hour and should generate a data.txt file.
 I've added a sample.txt taken from that as an example.

+Feel free to add comments on any inefficiencies since I didn't focus too much on performance.

 To-do
 1. Count word count per input [TODO: Kevin]